LSDtopotools/lsdtt_alpine_docker/readme.md

   3. After the `-v` you need to tell docker where the directories are on both the host operating system (in this case `C:\LSDTopoTools`) and the container (in this case `/LSDTopoTools`).
 These are separated by a colon (`:`).
 3. Once you do this you will get a `#` symbol showing that you are inside the container.
 You can now do *LSDTopoTools* stuff.

-### [DNSection]:Docker notes
+### Docker notes

-The direction of travel in portability seems to be away from [Vagrant](https://www.vagrantup.com/) and toward [Docker](https://www.docker.com/).
-We are not quite sure why this is, since the [docker documentation](https://docs.docker.com/) is similar to documentation for the [turbo encabulator](https://www.youtube.com/watch?v=rLDgQg6bq7o).
-There are many people quite willing to mansplain why Docker is better but before you feel the urge to do that, please refrain: we have drank a bit of the kool-aid and have been testing *LSDTopoTools* with docker.
+If you want to know all about Docker, make sure to read the [docker documentation](https://docs.docker.com/).
+A note of warning: Docker documentation is similar to documentation for the [turbo encabulator](https://www.youtube.com/watch?v=rLDgQg6bq7o).
+Below are some brief notes to help you with the essentials.

 #### Docker quick reference
 ***